jpasikainen/cybersecproject/README.md

 https://github.com/jpasikainen/cybersecproject/blob/dedd481aa5d7c6e949b07bae7e308d39c86e7e85/cybersecproject/views.py#L66

 A5:2017-Broken Access Control.
-Creating an account with a space at the end or the beginning of the username allows impresonation.
+Creating an account with a space at the end or the beginning of the username allows impersonation.
 Now the user with this type of name has the access on the profiles of user with the same name not containing the space.
 The profile page for each user displays their credentials which is used to make the point why this matters.
 In some other web application, it could be the personal API key for example.

 The issue is caused by strip function when matching profile name.
-Strip function removes the whitespace around a string.
+Strip function removes the white-space around a string.
 The fix is easy as taking it out.
 Alternatively, it can be left there and prevent creating accounts that abuse this vulnerability.

 FLAW 4:

 https://github.com/jpasikainen/cybersecproject/blob/dedd481aa5d7c6e949b07bae7e308d39c86e7e85/cybersecproject/templates/pages/index.html#L35

 A8:2017-Insecure Deserialization.
 This is perhaps the worst vulnerability on the project.
 When creating a post, an user can write anything that a normal HTML site can parse.
 This includes executing JavaScript code when it is added inside script-tags.
 Just by entering the site a normal user gets exposed to the vulnerability when the malicious post is loaded.
 The text area input is limited to 300 characters on the server-side, but an attacker can use that short space to execute code from their server.
-A very plain way to exploit this is to redirect the user to a maliciuous site.
+A very plain way to exploit this is to redirect the user to a malicious site.

 This can be fixed by sanitizing the user input or by rendering everything as text.
 In that case, HTML tags would be visible and no JavaScript gets executed.
 In this particular project, the issue is caused by overriding the default setting of escaping HTML with the filter "safe".
 Removing it fixes the issue, but now the users cannot use formatting on their posts.
 Safe filter should never be used on data from the users.